 Preparing for an appointment

-If you think you may have cardiomyopathy or are worried about your risk, make an appointment with your health care provider.
-He or she may refer you to a heart specialist (cardiologist).
+If you think you may have cardiomyopathy or are worried about your risk, make an appointment with your healthcare professional.
+You may be referred to a heart doctor, also called a cardiologist.

 Here's information to help you get ready for your appointment.

 What you can do

 Be aware of any restrictions that your healthcare professional wants you to follow before your appointment.
 When you make the appointment, ask if there's anything you need to do in advance, such as avoid certain foods or drinks.

 - Your symptoms.
 Include any that may not seem related to cardiomyopathy.
 Note when your symptoms began.